 That doesn’t mean you can’t find awesome beaches however.
-In particular, the west coast of Malaysia has sneaky awesome beaches.
+In particular, the east coast of Malaysia has sneaky awesome beaches.
 The two major hot spots are the Perhentian Islands and Tioman.
 Yet there are a few more about, such as the island mentioned in the title of this post, Kapas Island.

 The first time I’d heard of Kapas Island was by some long term travellers I met on Sumatras Pulau Weh.

 A few weeks later, my friend and I had befriended these long term travellers (sidenote: shock horror they don’t have a blog) and by the time we went our seperate ways they had convinced us to check out Kapas Island ourselves.

 I spent a week on the island in May 2017.

 We were told to expect empty beaches, awesome sunsets, a relaxing vibe, and nice people.
 That’s four likes from me.